Jmmostafa/Jmmostafa/README.md

 - **Trading & Investment Strategies** 📈

 ### What I’m Working On:
-- 🎥 Creating educational videos on **Risk Management** and **Asset Pricing**.
+- 🎥 **Creating educational videos** on *Risk Management*, *Asset Pricing*, and *Trading & Investment* strategies.
-- 📚 Publishing example notebooks on [LinkedIn](https://linkedin.com/in/jmmostafakamal/) to help others dive into these topics.
+- 📚 **Publishing example notebooks** on [LinkedIn](https://linkedin.com/in/jmmostafakamal/) to help others dive into these topics.
-- 💡 Developing projects to build my expertise in **Quantitative Risk Management** for the financial sector.
+- 💡 **Developing projects** to build my expertise in *Quantitative Risk Management* for the financial sector.

 ### Why Follow Me?
-- 🔄 Regular updates with fresh insights, practical examples, and hands-on content.
+- 🔄 Regular *updates* with fresh insights, practical examples, and hands-on content.
 - 🚀 I’m on a journey to grow in **Quantitative Risk Management** and excited to share my learning with you!

 Stay tuned for more!